ahmadesh/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Provide an example of a distortion-corrected image.

-Using the camera distortion calibration parameters 'mtx' and 'dist', I use the 'cv2.undistort()' function to undistort the images as shown here:
+Using the camera distortion calibration parameters `mtx` and `dist`, I use the `cv2.undistort()` function to undistort the images as shown here:

 <img src="./output_images/Undistort.png" width="600" alt="Combined Image" />